What Is Parallel Play, and How Does It Benefit Kids?

 Motor Development

-Parallel play can also help your child develop new motor skills.
-Observing what others are doing can give your little one new ideas.
+Observing what others are doing while playing side by side can give your child new ideas.

 For example, they may see another child hold a block a certain way that makes it easier to stack on top of other blocks.
 Your child may then try to imitate that method of holding things, thereby developing new types of motor skills.